Thagi/paper-scope/README.md

 - Podman with the `podman-compose` plugin (or Docker Compose; see notes below)
 - Optional: Python 3.11 and [Poetry](https://python-poetry.org/) if you prefer to run the backend without containers.
+- Ensure the `storage/papers/` directory exists (a `.gitkeep` placeholder is provided) so PDFs can be inspected locally when the stack is running.

 ### Using the Makefile